marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 <li>Never deploy a database with wide-open firewall rules unless there is a very compelling reason for doing so.
 <li>While the use of ARM parameter files to supply connection strings, usernames, passwords and other credentials is a best practice, these values should not be provided in plaintext.
 They would be visible to anyone with access to the source control repository.
 Instead use Azure Key Vault to store the sensitive information and reference the Key Vault secrets in the parameter file.

+Don't forget to scale down your databases, or just delete the resource group and everything we've deployed goes away.

 Appendix:
 Interesting Links: